• States

 From Thanksgiving to New Year’s, you can stroll through the lit parks and the riverwalk.
 There are over 150,000 lights with cool animations.

-If you have kids, grab a pair of the special 3D viewing glasses which gives the lights a whole new look.
+Grab a pair of the special 3D viewing glasses which gives the lights a whole new look.

 There is also a magic tree that will react when you talk to it!
 How cool is that?!